Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Introduction

 The whole working flow of this toolkit are showed in Figure 1.

 So far, the knowledge base has approximately 11 million entities, 40,000 methods, and 24 million relations.
-The grammar base has 55 phrase patterns and 18 subsentence patterns.
+The grammar base has 81 phrase patterns and 178 subsentence patterns.
 All the experiments in this paper are performed by a Thinkpad X390 notebook with Intel i5 processor, 8GB memory, 512GB SSD.
-Training for a corpus which contains 170,000 sentences could be done within 30 minutes in fast mode.
+Training with a corpus which contains 170,000 sentences could be done within 2 hours in fast mode.

 The contributions of our paper are as follows:

 1, We design a set of object-oriented Information Description Framework.

 2, We design a set of multi-level Grammar Description Framework.